Strategic 'Retire & Renew': A Charity Service Portfolio Review for Leaders

 What to do instead

-Challenge this by asking: "What meaningful difference is this service making *compared to other potential investments?"
-Embrace comparative thinking to uncover where redesign, scaling, or reallocation of resources could generate significantly greater good and impact for your beneficiaries.
+Ask: "What difference is this service making compared to other existing or potential services?"
+Embrace comparative thinking to uncover where redesign, scaling, or reallocation of resources could generate significantly greater impact for your beneficiaries.

 5. Lead with courage: normalise 'retire & renew' decisions in your charity